hgamit/aws-sam-github-actions-example/README.md

-# GitHub Actions SAM Deployment Example
+# GitHub Actions SAM Deployment
 The purpose of this repository is to illustrate a GitHub Actions pipeline deploying a SAM template.

 In this particular example we are deploying Amazon API Gateway, AWS StateMachine, AWS Lambda Functions, and corresponding IAM Roles.